isomerpages/moe-meridianpri/_the-meridian-experience/Co Curricular Activities/Sports & Games.md

 #### Football

-<b>Football</b> <i>(For Boys Only)</i>
+<b>Football</b>&nbsp;<i>(For Boys Only)</i>

 <b>Vision</b>
-<p align = "justify">Role Models, on and off the pitch Our Football CCA inculcates strong values and character through different activities.
-Team games create bonds and build lasting friendships.
-When the tide is against us, we will move on and never give up.
-Values are not just caught in Football CCA.
-We make a conscientious effort to teach them in meaningful ways.
-Resilience.
+<p align="justify">Role Models, on and off the pitch Our Football CCA inculcates strong values and character through different activities.&nbsp; Team games create bonds and build lasting friendships.&nbsp; When the tide is against us, we will move on and never give up.&nbsp; Values are not just caught in Football CCA.&nbsp; We make a conscientious effort to teach them in meaningful ways.&nbsp;Resilience.
 Teamwork.
 Respect.
 Responsibility.
 Perseverance.</p>

 <b>Highlights</b>